 For example, if you are an e-commerce business, research your targeting demographics thoroughly based on average consumer income, buying powers, and demand.
 Exclude the locations in AdWords that does not fit your desired consumer profile.

-1. Log into AdWords account, go to the “Campaigns” tab
+1. Log into Google Ads account, go to the “Campaigns” tab

 2. Select the campaign you are working on

 4. Scroll down to the “Locations” row and click on “Edit”